dylanmc/CryptoBook/src/03_cryptol.rst

 How exactly to install and run Cryptol depends on whether your computer is running MacOS, Windows or Linux.
-Instructions for all three are provided on the Cryptol website, which is ``http://cryptol.org``
+Instructions for all three are provided on the Cryptol web site, which is ``http://cryptol.org``

 You're ready to go with the rest of the chapter (and book) if you can run Cryptol, and follow along with the session below.

-.. (stick this back in once I've written a Crytpol-Console pygment) In the examples below, **``what you type will be in bold``**, and ``what the computer types will be in non-bold (like this)``.
+.. (stick this back in once I've written a Cryptol-Console pygment) In the examples below, **``what you type will be in bold``**, and ``what the computer types will be in non-bold (like this)``.